panyao/sodacloud/README.md

 - In Java server-side:

 Class “MaintenanceReports” is declared.
 It stores the reports and listeners for the reports in lists.
-When a new report is uploaded, it will be added to the list of report and all the listeners will be notified.
+When a new report is uploaded, it will be added to the list of report[s] and all the listeners will be notified.

 ```java
 public class MaintenanceReportsImpl implements MaintenanceReports {